CloudVE/galaxycloudrunner/docs/topics/overview.rst

 Advanced bursting
 -----------------

-In this final example, we show how a complex chain of rules, can be used to have fine grained control over the job routing process.
+In this final example, we show how a complex chain of rules can be used to exert fine-grained control over the job routing process.

 .. literalinclude:: ../samples/job_conf.xml.burst_if_size
    :language: xml